 A note on OKRs in performance reviews: OKRs are about setting direction on a company and team level – not about evaluating individuals.
 So managers shouldn't talk about OKR completion in performance reviews.
 Instead, they could give their team members qualitative feedback on OKR-related behavior.
 For example, they might want to say things like "I liked how you often referred to our team OKRs when prioritizing your tasks" or "When deciding what to work on next, you could pay more attention to the team OKRs that are currently at risk."

 Setting personal development goals is pretty much mandatory in organizations where learning and development is a priority.
 But an employee who wants to learn something new will most likely not have a measurable impact on any current OKR with that skill.
 Learning is a process.
 A clear line between OKRs and professional development goals helps you think beyond quarterly or annual timeframes.

-How employees contribute to company and team-level OKRs should only be a small consideration in performance evaluations.
+How employees contribute to company and team-level OKRs should only be a small consideration in performance reviews.
 To make the most out of individual goals, employees should set performance and development goals independently.
 This will prove beneficial for your OKR program and your people’s growth.
-While OKRs belong in an OKR spreadsheet, on a Confluence page, or in a dedicated OKR tool, employee goals are better off in a performance management tool like Small Improvements.
+While objectives and key results belong in an OKR spreadsheet, on a Confluence page, or in a dedicated OKR tool, employee goals are better off in a performance management tool like Small Improvements.